Identify Pests: Mice and Dealing with a Mouse Problem

 Knockout Pest Control Can Knock Out Mice

-Knockout Pest Control is your local expert at knocking out mice–and we keep them down for the count.
+Knockout Pest Control is your local mouse exterminator.
+We knock out mice–and we keep them down for the count.
 Every member of our team receives over 100 hours of classroom instruction and in-the-field training so you are guaranteed a knockout punch to your pest problem every time.
 We serve all of Long Island, New York City, and Westchester and Rockland Counties.
 Call 1-800-244-PEST or 1-800-244-7378 We respond like every pest problem is an emergency with fast, 24 hour service seven days a week.
 We don’t have the big red boxing glove in our logo for nothing!

 Knockout is a proud member of the following trade organizations